rishitmaurya/Shift_Planner/README.md

-Creterias fullfilling in the Shift Planner :
+Criterias fullfilling in the Shift Planner :

 1. people with Experience 0 should always be given shift G
 2. every person should be allocated only one shift either G, 1, 2 or 3.